mameen7/restclient-api/README.md

 ## Configuration with more specific operations

-Using same analogy as before, for the sake of example, let say you want to connect to a user profiles details which is sitting in `https://example.com/api/users/<id>/profiles`:
+Using same analogy as before, for the sake of example, let say you want to connect to a user profiles details which is sitting at `https://example.com/api/users/<id>/profiles`:

 ```js
 import * as Sentry from '@sentry/react';